asterinas/asterinas/docs/src/osdk/guide/why.md

 as we believe that the project's success is intricately tied to the productivity and happiness of its developers.
-So OSDK is here to upgrade your dev experience.
+So the OSDK is here to upgrade your dev experience.

 To be honest, writing OS kernels is hard.
 Even when you're using Rust,